rogezit/ansible-project/README.md

 - python3-pip
 - git

-In this case the was an error with one server so it check the OS and check if is a Debian or a RedHat systems.
+In this case there was an error with one server so it check the OS and checked if is a Debian or a RedHat systems.

 and finally it clones the repository.

 Notes for Professor Hutch:
 Hope you still remember me.
 When we where on class you told me to continue the project I was working on class.
-So I just did some changes but is basically this and is working fine.
+So I just add some things more but is basically this and is working fine.
 If you think there is something missing please tell me.